MaastrichtU-IDS/workshop-ci/_episodes/03-create-image.md

 Docker is the foundation of most modern CI/CD solutions.
 Your application can be added to a Docker *container* which acts as a kind of super-lightweight virtual machine.
 Any further build steps can then be performed inside this *container*.
 For more in-depth information on Docker see [this workshop](https://github.com/MaastrichtU-IDS/docker-workshop).

 ## Creating a Docker image
 A Docker *image* is a blueprint for the container you want to create.
 Images can stored locally or on any Docker *repository* such as *DockerHub*.
 Images can then be *pulled* by different actors to run code in the exact same environment.
 In order to use the *image*, the actor creates a *container* from the image, which is an instantiation of the image.
+In order to create a Docker image, a *Dockerfile* is used to provide build instructions for the image (Check the [d2s documentation](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-from-dockerhub#define-a-dockerfile)) for more information.
+The following instructions for example set environment variables for the build process and the eventual container:

 ```dockerfile
 #ARG variables are only used during the building process.
 They will not be available in the container. ```